genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 <img src="/images/Web_Apollo_User_Guide_Fig1-2017.png" width="800" height="491">

 ##### Figure 1.
 Apollo Annotation Editor Overview.
 This view shows an annotation in progress.
 The main annotation window is similar to the JBrowse window.
-A) The ‘Navigation Panel’ runs along the top of the main panel; it includes arrows to move left and right, and two levels of zooming.
+A) The 'Navigation Panel' runs along the top of the main panel; it includes arrows to move left and right, and two levels of zooming.
 The drop-down box is used to select the assembly fragment (e.g. scaffold, chromosome, linkage group, etc.) where you wish to conduct your annotation, and the text-box is used to manually enter its coordinates.
-B) The ‘User-created Annotations’ panel contains the manual annotations.
-C) The ‘Evidence’ panel includes all tracks with experimental data aligned to the reference assembled genome.
-Annotators create annotations by first selecting and dragging a model from the ‘Evidence’ panel to the ‘User-created Annotations’ panel.
+B) The 'User-created Annotations' panel contains the manual annotations.
+C) The 'Evidence' panel includes all tracks with experimental data aligned to the reference assembled genome.
+Annotators create annotations by first selecting and dragging a model from the 'Evidence' panel to the ‘User-created Annotations’ panel.
 D) The 'Annotator Panel' allows curators to easily navigate the genome, and to display and export annotations.

 The blue bar at the top holds top-level menus with the following functions:

-* ‘File’:
+* 'File':
     * Allows users to add data files (e.g. GFF3, BAM, BigWig, etc.) by opening sequence and track files, as well as loading tracks via URLs.
 Apollo automatically suggests tracks to display their contents.
     * It is possible to combine the information from quantitative tracks into a 'Combination Track'.
 Data from tracks containing graphs may be compared and combined in an additive, subtractive, or divisive arithmetic operation.
 The resulting track highlights the differences between the data.
     * The third option allows users to ‘Add sequence search track’.
 This tool creates tracks showing regions of the reference sequence (or its translations) that match a given string of nucleotides or amino acids residues.
-* ‘View’:
+* 'View':
     * Allows users to color all exons in display according to CDS frame.
     * Users may choose between light and dark options for their working environment by changing the 'Color Scheme.'
     * Toggle the view of the plus and minus strands, and reveal or hide the labels for each track.
     * It is also possible to highlight a region using the 'Set highlight' option and marking the region.
 The highlight option will automatically be turned 'On' when inspecting the results from a BLAT search.
     * Annotators will also use this menu when resizing the scale of quantitative tracks.
-* ‘Tools’ leads users to perform BLAT searches (see below).
+* 'Tools' leads users to perform BLAT searches (see below).
-* The ‘Help’ tab includes links to a list of helpful commands for Apollo, details about the version of Apollo in use and about JBrowse, as well as a link to explore Apollo Web Services options.
+* The 'Help' tab includes links to a list of helpful commands for Apollo, details about the version of Apollo in use and about JBrowse, as well as a link to explore Apollo Web Services options.
 * On the upper right corner, a box with the username offers the option to logout.
-When logged out, the word ‘Login’ will be displayed instead of the username.
+When logged out, the word 'Login' will be displayed instead of the username.

-The ‘Navigation Panel’ at the top of the window (A in Fig 1.) houses controls for localization within each section of the assembly (e.g. chromosome, scaffold, etc.), controls to move to a different scaffold, and a button to select and ‘Highlight a region’.
+The 'Navigation Panel' at the top of the window (A in Fig 1.) houses controls for localization within each section of the assembly (e.g. chromosome, scaffold, etc.), controls to move to a different scaffold, and a button to select and 'Highlight a region'.

 The light yellow track at the top of the working area is the 'User-created Annotations' area (Fig 1.
 B), where users will drag complete gene models, individual exons, as well as any other genomic elements that need to be modified.
-All transactions performed on the ‘User-created Annotations’ area can be reversed with the ‘Undo’ and ‘Redo’ options.
+All transactions performed on the 'User-created Annotations' area can be reversed with the 'Undo' and 'Redo' options.
 The 'History' of all operations performed on each annotation is also available.
 To display the menu of options select the annotation in progress and right-click over it.

 A list of available 'Tracks' is visible in tabulated format from the 'Annotator Panel' (Fig. 1 D), and it is possible to filter the tracks displayed in this list by typing on the ‘Search’ box above the list of tracks.
 Clicking the box in front of each item in the list of available tracks will display the track in the ‘Evidence’ panel (Fig 1.
 C), allowing visualization data from gene predictions, evidence sets, and regulatory elements.
 The track’s label in the 'Evidence' panel includes a drop-down menu with options to:
 * Retrieve information ‘About this track’.
-* An option to 'Pin to top' leaves the track displayed at the top of the screen and below the ‘User-created Annotations’ track as users scroll down to inspect other data.
+* An option to 'Pin to top' leaves the track displayed at the top of the screen and below the 'User-created Annotations' track as users scroll down to inspect other data.
-* The ‘Edit config’ option to bring up an editing window and modify the JSON file to configure the track’s display.
+* The 'Edit config' option to bring up an editing window and modify the JSON file to configure the track’s display.
 * Options to 'Delete' the track or
 * 'Save track data' into GFF3 format.
 More information about the available tracks and how the data are processed for display can be found in the [JBrowse Configuration Guide](http://www.gmod.org/wiki/JBrowse_Configuration_Guide).
 * 'Show' or hide track the label.